 - Translating her French book Savoir-faire des Anciens: the English-language version - Wisdom of the Elders, Learning Ecology in a French Mediterranean Village - will be published in 2019.
 It will include practical self-help tools to apply the book's grounded ecological wisdom in our own lifestyle, wherever we are.

-- Giving a conference presentation in Minneapolis on her recent book for Routledge, Practicing oral history to improve public policies and programs
+- Giving a conference presentation in Minneapolis on her 2017 book for Routledge, Practicing oral history to improve public policies and programs

 - Dr. Mathew Staunton, book-making specialist at the Sorbonne University in Paris and editor of Onslaught Press, Oxford, producing a beautiful private collectors' edition of Hoffman's book Savoir faire des Anciens - Un village des Corbieres Maritimes, hier et demain

 - Ethnographic research in Ireland and the Irish-American USA on Catholic ritual practices around the body, home and landscape.
 For a transnational study between rural Irish villagers and their Irish-American descendants.
 Explores the place of religions in the multi-cultural, secular twenty-first century, building on work funded by Cambridge University and the University of Notre Dame, USA.